General Submissions for the Print Journal

 Submission Guidelines.
 Please submit one unpublished short story of 1,500–7,000 words.
 Simultaneous submissions are welcome but please withdraw your submission as soon as it is accepted elsewhere.
 We ask entrants not to include their names or contact information within the document they upload to Submittable, its title, or its file name.
 Affiliation with the judge, MQR, or the Helen Zell Writers Program may disqualify a submission; please consult the prize details on Submittable for more information about exclusions.

 Our online-only companion to the print journal, MQR Online publishes book reviews, essays, arts and culture features, and author interviews.
-We are currently accepting pitches for MQR Online features in these genres.
-Please submit your brief pitch in the body of an email to mqronlinepitches@gmail.com.
+We accept pitches for MQR Online features year-round in these genres.
+Please submit your brief pitch or submission through the appropriate project on our Submittable page.
 Our Online Editor will invite selected pitches to submit a full piece (up to 3,000 words) for consideration.
-Please note that we are unable to respond to all pitches and that we are not currently accepting fiction or poetry submissions for MQR Online; please submit work in these genres for consideration in the print journal via Submittable.